Kombucha: Adverse effects

+Commercial brands of kombucha have been known to contain high amounts of sugar, and the British Heart Foundation states that added sugars in flavoured kombucha can cause blood sugar levels to rise more quickly.
+According to the BHF, eating too much sugar can lead to weight gain, which can then heighten the risk of a heart attack or stroke.

 Reports of adverse effects related to kombucha consumption are rare, but may be underreported, according to a 2003 review.
 The American Cancer Society said in 2009 that "serious side effects and occasional deaths have been associated with drinking Kombucha tea."
 Because kombucha is a commonly homemade fermentation, caution should be taken because pathogenic microorganisms can contaminate the tea during preparation.
 The risk of proliferation of bacteria associated with botulinum toxin is one reason that the pH of kombucha must be low, as Clostridium botulinum struggles to proliferate below pH 4.6.

 Adverse effects associated with kombucha consumption may include severe hepatic (liver) and renal (kidney) toxicity as well as metabolic acidosis.

 Some adverse health effects may arise from the acidity of the tea causing acidosis, and brewers are cautioned to avoid over-fermentation.
 Other adverse effects may be a result of bacterial or fungal contamination during the brewing process.
 Some studies have found the hepatotoxin usnic acid in kombucha, although it is not known whether the cases of liver damage are due to usnic acid or to some other toxin.

 The acidity of kombucha may be threatening to the demineralization of teeth, leading towards later tooth decay.
 Kombucha surpasses the critical pH of teeth, which is approximately 5.5, which disrupts the chemical stability of the enamel, leading to enamel erosion.
 Acids react with the bases within calcium hydroxyapatite, the primary component of tooth enamel, neutralizing them and increasing the dissolution of the enamel, causing degradation of the teeth.

 Drinking kombucha can be harmful for people with preexisting ailments.
 Due to its microbial sourcing and possible non-sterile packaging, kombucha is not recommended for people with poor immune function, women who are pregnant or nursing, or children under 4 years old: It may compromise immune responses or stomach acidity in these susceptible populations.
 There are certain drugs that one should not take with kombucha because of the small percentage of alcohol content.

 A 2019 review enumerated numerous potential health risks (including hyponatremia, lactic acidosis, toxic hepatitis, etc.), but said "kombucha is not considered harmful if about 4 oz [120 mL] per day is consumed by healthy individuals; potential risks are associated with a low pH brew leaching heavy metals from containers, excessive consumption of highly acidic kombucha, or consumption by individuals with pre-existing health conditions."